 Scooping first place in the “Peace and Relaxation” category of the Best Ski Resort Awards 2016 is just one reason to bring your family to Aletsch Arena.
 It’s also one of a select number of Swiss destinations recognised as a "Families Welcome" resort, having met exacting standards for family-friendly infrastructure, activities, services and hospitality.

 Set within the first UNESCO World Natural Heritage Site in the Alps, the three mountain villages are car free and accessed by ski lift, guaranteeing peace and quiet as well as a safe environment for little ones.
+Ski-in, ski-out are magic words to a skier – and magic that is possible almost everywhere in the Aletsch Arena.
+Most holiday accommodation on this sunny car-free plateau is right at the pistes.
+Therefore you can easily buy your breakfast, enjoy a fantastic home-made dish in one of the traditional restaurants and go to a concert by ski.
+Short distances and a big variety of pistes, perfect for families.
 There’s 104km of pistes, over a third of which are beginner friendly and nearly half suitable for intermediates, making Aletsch great for children and adults alike.
 And that's not all: there are four dedicated kid's areas, four fun parks, a snowpark and a half pipe.
 There's even a competitive high-speed course on Fiescheralp and a timed giant slalom course on Bettmeralp .

 Aletsch Arena is also home to kilometres of scenic cross-country ski, snowshoeing and winter walking trails, which provide mesmerising views of the Aletsch Glacier and some of Switzerland's most iconic peaks, including the Matterhorn and Jungfraujoch.